 - This constitutes UK Cards and UK Current Account portfolios.
-The estimated PDs rank order well across all 3 portfolios and at an overall level. - For UK Cards, a slight underestimation is observed in the PD model driven by the high risk bands 2.30% estimated vs. 2.40% actual at an overall level.
-However, an additional layer of conservatism is applied through Regulatory PD buffers in the capital calculation, so overall PD is still conservative.
-The LGD model is non-conservative with an under-estimation (69.6% estimated vs. 74.7% actual).
-The primary driver of this is that the volume of accounts debt-sold in 2019 vs. 2018 have increased by 40%, largely driven by the one off vulnerable bulk sale and increased Informal Arrangements (IA) sale.
-Given current LGD model construct does not account for recoveries from bulk sale income it means actual LGD is higher, as we are selling these accounts sooner than model initially values them.
-However, Downturn LGD used for capital calculation is conservative. - For UK Current Account, PD Model is accurate at overall level (0.57% estimated vs. 0.57% actual).
-The LGD model overestimates (69.54% estimated vs. 62.65% actual).
-5 year averages of actual defaults are taken from 5 snapshot months of which Nov'14 is based on the older generation of models and Oct'15, Oct'16, Oct'17 are Oct'18 are based on the new CRD IV complaint models (G2).
+The estimated PDs rank order well across both the portfolios and at an overall - For UK Cards, the PiT PD model is conservative (2.26% estimated vs. 2.17% actual) at an overall level.
+The recent reduction in default rate observed has been largely driven by introduction of Government Support Schemes/Payment Holidays.
+An additional layer of conservatism is applied through Regulatory PD buffers in the capital calculation.
+The PiT LGD model is non-conservative with an under-estimation (67.1% estimated vs. 70.35% actual).
+This is driven by the stoppage of forward-flow debt sale in the observation period.
+Given current PiT LGD model construct does not account for recoveries from bulk sale income, it means actual LGD is higher.
+However, Downturn LGD used for capital calculation is conservative. - For UK Current Account, the PiT PD model over-estimates at an overall level (0.60% estimated vs. 0.42% actual).
+The PiT LGD model overestimates (73.48% estimated vs. 59.80% actual).
+5 year averages of actual defaults are taken from 5 snapshot months of which Nov'15 is based on the older generation of models and Nov'16, Nov'17, Nov'18 & Nov'19 are based on the new CRD IV complaint models (G2). - The new set of models will be submitted for both the portfolios as per the EBA IRB Repair roll out plan, which is periodically reviewed with the PRA.
+Interim Post Model Adjustments (PMAs) are in place to address existing models' deficiencies for both the portfolios.